Internet users receive a host of free information and access to online services, but reduced privacy is part of the deal.

-February 21 — The Center for the Digital Future has released its landmark study that explores how technology is affecting the views and behavior of Americans and their transportation.
+This month, the Center for the Digital Future will release its first study that explores how technology is affecting the views and behavior of Americans and their transportation.

 Digital technology has produced the most significant transformation in transportation since the release of the Model T. The Center’s study explores these changes in a national survey that includes more than 100 issues involving personal cars and public transportation, emerging opportunities such as get-a-ride services and occasional-use car programs, and views about self-driving cars.

-Update May 9 — Brad Berens, Ph.D., senior fellow at the Center and project lead for the Future of Transportation Project, discussed opportunities and challenges for the transportation industry with Peter Kosak, executive director of General Motors’ Urban Mobility Program, in an interview published in the Oracle Data Cloud Blog.
+Update — Brad Berens, Ph.D., chief strategy officer at the Center and project lead for the Future of Transportation Project, discussed opportunities and challenges for the transportation industry with Peter Kosak, executive director of General Motors’ Urban Mobility Program, in an interview published in the Oracle Data Cloud Blog.
 Read the interview here.